Olga Merediz: Theatre and stage

 In addition to In the Heights, her Broadway credits include Reckless at the Manhattan Theatre Club, Man of La Mancha, and Les Misérables.
 She also appeared as Rosie in Mamma Mia!.

 Before they went to Broadway, Merediz starred in the Off-Broadway versions of In the Heights, and The Human Comedy.
 Some of her other Off-Broadway credits include Women without Men, The Haggadah, Lullabye and Goodnight, and The Blessing.

 Additionally, Merediz was directed by John Cassavetes in a play called Thornhill.

 Voice-over credits

 Merediz has an extensive voice-over and narration portfolio, including the PBS Nature documentaries: Bears, Hotel Armadillo, Jungle Animal Hospital, Nature's Miracle Orphans, and Cuba: The Accidental Eden.
 Her voice can be heard in numerous TV/radio commercials, Dora the Explorer, Go, Diego, Go!, Elena of Avalor, and Encanto.

-She served as spokesperson for the MTA, New York City Transit Authority.
+Earlier in her career, she served as spokesperson for the MTA, New York City Transit Authority.